streamanalyze/sa.documentation/README.md

 output_lines(Number n) -> Number
 controls how many lines to print on standard output before prompting for more lines.
 By default the system prints the entire result of a query on standard output.
 The user can interrupt the printing by CTRL-C. However, when running under Emacs and Windows the CTRL-C method to terminate an output may not be effective.
 As an alternative to CTRL-C output_lines(n) causes the system to prompt for more output lines after n lines have been printed on standard output. output_lines(0) turns off output line control. print(Object x) -> Boolean prints x.
 Always returns true.
-The printing is by default to the standard output (console) of the Amos II server where print() is executed but can be redirected to a file by the function openwritefile: openwritefile(Charstring filename)->Boolean openwritefile() changes the output stream for print()  to the specified filename.
+The printing is by default to the standard output (console) of the sa.amos server where print() is executed but can be redirected to a file by the function openwritefile: openwritefile(Charstring filename)->Boolean openwritefile() changes the output stream for print()  to the specified filename.
 The file is closed and output directed to standard output by calling closewritefile().